Analytics of Longitudinal System Monitoring Data for Performance Prediction: Evaluation of Trained ML Models

 In the second study of generalizability, we combine datasets by application type and reserve one of the applications as unseen data for testing.
 For example, when we combine all AMG and MILC datasets for training, we use the miniVite dataset for testing.
 Figure~\ref{fig:exp3-2-err} shows how these application-agnostic models perform in terms of predicting the performance of an unseen application.
 We observe that AMG has the lowest errors, followed by MILC and then miniVite.
 On average, AMG has the lowest percentage of communication with respect to its total execution tine, followed by MILC, and then miniVite.
-This results in AMG having the lowest performance variability and miniVite the highest.
-We believe that this is the reason for the models having better success with predicting AMG's performance as opposed to that of MILC and miniVite.
+As a result, AMG has the lowest performance variability and miniVite the highest.
+We believe that this is the reason for the models performing better in predicting AMG's performance as opposed to that of MILC and miniVite.
 Nevertheless, the results are still encouraging.
-Even without any data for an application being included for training, the ML models demonstrate reasonable success in performance prediction.
-We expect that as we add more applications with different computation and communication signatures to our training set, the prediction scores for other unseen applications will improve.
+Even without any data for an application being included in the training dataset, the ML models exhibit reasonable success in performance prediction.
+We expect that adding more applications with different computation and communication signatures to our training dataset will improve the prediction scores for unseen applications.